-The scorching heat of the midday sun made us scramble for shelter at the cool shades of the Sweet Greens Deli Café.
-Dotted by tall shady trees and wooden trellises, it looked like a great place to have our lunch at.
+The scorching heat of the midday sun made us scramble for shelter of the cool shades of the Sweet Greens Deli Café.
+Dotted by tall shady trees and wooden trellises, it looked liked the perfect place for lunch.

-After reviewing their menu, we ordered the following dishes; Fresh Ubod Lumpia (P20.00), Lumpiang Shanghai (P40.00), Lechon Sisig ni Carla (P120.00) and Fresh Calamansi Juice (P40.00).
-The waiter took our orders with nary a smile despite us trying our cheeriest best.
+After reviewing their menu, we ordered the following dishes; Fresh Ubod Lumpia (Php20.00), Lumpiang Shanghai (Php40.00), Lechon Sisig ni Carla (Php120.00) and Fresh Calamansi Juice (P40.00).
+The waiter took our orders with nary a smile, despite us trying our cheeriest best.

 A deli at the far end offered interesting packaged foods for pasalubongs, most notable of which was their flat Piayas.
 Off another side, fresh baked goods were being sold; everything from Ensaymada, Spanish Breads, Cheese Rolls and Jamaican Patties (which were way better than the popular ones being sold at Manila or so I read).
 Prices for the breads range from Php15.00 to Php65.00.
 They also have a fresh veggie section at the back part of the resto.